 - Appropriate handling of materials and equipment Plus

-- Attention to correct installation and removal Equals Protection of employees at excavations.
+- Attention to correct installation and removal of Equals Protection of employees at excavations.

 The employer shall select and construct :